 PCB 3D Lib — 3D models of components for creating PCB 3d model.

-Work Space — components of your work space and your team workspaces.
+Work Space — components of your work space and your team's workspaces.

-JLCPCB Assembled — components which can be assembled to PCB after manufacturing process is over (see the SMT icon).
+JLCPCB Assembled — components which can be assembled to the PCB after the manufacturing process is over (see the SMT icon).

-System — components imported with a project from other IDE (i.e. KiCad, Eagle, etc.)
+System — components imported with a project from another IDE (i.e., KiCad, Eagle, etc.)

 Follow — the components of users to whose updates you have subscribed.